 Companies must manage a product mix.

-Besides long lead times, fashion producers are stressed constantly designing and developing new product lines to maintain retailers’ interest and increase consumer sales.
-Producers have noted that to maintain this speed, raised flexibility and quickness to satisfy changing customer demand, which is quicker than ever before, it is very challenging for them to judge or come out with such types of products.
+Besides long lead times, fashion producers are constantly stressed about designing and developing new product lines to maintain retailers’ interest and increase consumer sales.
+Producers have noted that to maintain this speed, raised flexibility and quickness to satisfy changing customer demand, which is quicker than ever before, it is very challenging for them to judge or come out with such products.
 Gone are the days when a perfect fashion trend direction decided what consumers wore.
 Many styles are available, and with rising globalization, consumers can approach fashion news through the latest media tools.

 Inventory control management is important.